mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/b. Installing Python.md

-# How to Download and Install Python on Windows
+# Step-by-Step Guide: How to Download and Install Python on Windows

 There are two simple ways to download and install Python on your Windows computer.
 You can either use the official installer or get it from the Microsoft Store.